venkhatv/kafka-rest-node/README.md

     var KafkaRest = require('kafka-rest');
     var kafka = new KafkaRest({ 'url': 'http://localhost:8082' });
+Other properties such as version, headers, requestOptions are supported in the above constructor.
 ### Metadata

 The API mirrors the REST API closely: there are resources for Brokers, Topics,